Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 "When I was elected in 2006, my district had the lowest turnout in the state of Minnesota.
 Now it's the highest, and it's consistently the highest. ...
 We don't have no statewide Republicans.
 We used to.
 You remember Tim Pawlenty, who used to be the governor, and you remember Norm Coleman.
 Why can't a Norm Coleman or a Tim Pawlenty get back into statewide office?
 Because in the Fifth Congressional District, we spike the vote so high they cannot get in."

-Key endorsements: Sen. Bernie Sanders; Sen. Elizabeth Warren; Senate Majority Leader Chuck Schumer; New Hampshire Democratic Party Chairman Raymond Buckley, who dropped out of the DNC race over the weekend
+Key endorsements: Sen. Bernie Sanders; Sen. Elizabeth Warren; Senate Majority Leader Chuck Schumer; Rep. John Lewis; New Hampshire Democratic Party Chairman Raymond Buckley, who dropped out of the DNC race over the weekend

 Jaime Harrison